dimovpetar/mcp-server/resources/guidelines.md

     - **NEVER** configure a `ui5-middleware-simpleproxy` in the `ui5.yaml` file to connect to the local CAP service.
     - **Why:** The `cds watch` command ensures the UI and the service are served from the same origin (`http://localhost:4004`), making a proxy unnecessary.
 - **Accessing the App:** Check the CAP launch page (typically `http://localhost:4004`) for a list of available services and links to the UI5 applications.

+## 4. Rules to create a Form

+- **Never** use sap.ui.layout.form.SimpleForm unless requested explicitly
+- **Always** use a sap.ui.layout.form.Form.
+Use sap.ui.layout.form.ColumnLayout as layout for the Form.
+- **Always** use 2 columns as default for M-size, 3 columns as default for L-size, 4 columns as default for XL-size if not requested differently.